CMQNordic/practice-power-query-m/README.md

 ## [__What is M and why Power Query?__]()
 <p align=right><a align=right href="#table-of-content">↩ Back To Top</a></p>

- "M" stands for "Mashup" and is a script language created by Microsoft for usage in their [Power Query tools](#what-is-power-query?).
-It is a query language designed to build queries that mashup data.
+ "M" stands for "mash up" and is a script language created by Microsoft for usage in their [Power Query tools](#what-is-power-query?) designed to build queries that mashup data.
 It is similar to [F-Sharp](https://en.wikipedia.org/wiki/F_Sharp_(programming_language)) language.
 What is data "mashup"?
 This term is used to describe the action of combining and modifying collected data to create a personalized high-value product for distribution or personal consumption.
 The core capability of Power Query is to mashup data and its M scripting Language is used for this purpose.

 We instantly fell in love with Power Query after seeing how it can easily import and transform data in ways Excel finds difficult, and how it can automate repetitive workflows!